Connect Azure Database for PostgreSQL Flexible Server with the private access connectivity method

 Select Manage subnet configuration to create a new subnet for the server.

-Add a new subnet for the virtual machine.
+Add the new subnet for the virtual machine.

 After the subnet has been created successfully, close the page.